 The Wisconsin Administrative Code chapter ATCP 13 defines the requirements for local rabies control programs.
 Waukesha County operates its state-approved program under this code.
 Isolation facilities (shelters) used by the Waukesha County Rabies Control Program have to meet several requirements.

 All bites by a dog, cat or ferrets that break the skin of a human need to be reported immediately to the Environmental Health Division, preferably by fax.
-Use our bite report form or the shelter bite form filling in as much information as possible.
 The Environmental Health Division can advise you about bites involving other species, as well as animals bitten by other animals.

 As a standard policy, a copy of the bite report, along with basic shelter intake information, should be retained by the shelter.
 Bite case files must be kept where all shelter staff having contact with the animal can easily access the paperwork.